Undergraduate Non-Degree Status Application

 Earn credit for undergraduate courses as a non-degree student.

 Undergraduate Non-degree Status Prerequisites

-- Other non-degree applicants must have graduated from high school or earned a passing grade from the General Education Development (GED) test.
+- Other non-degree applicants must have graduated from high school with a grade point average (GPA) of 2.00 or earned a passing grade from the General Education Development (GED) test.

 - Applicants who are not native English language speakers must demonstrate English proficiency as described below